 GEOG 695B: Professional Development

-This course is designed to support graduate students in their current work and as they move towards future careers.
-It is offered through a series of workshops scheduled approximately once every two weeks (schedule varies to accommodate conferences, SAGA meetings, and other key events).
+This course is designed to support SGDE and MDP graduate students in their current work and as they move towards future careers.
+It is offered through a series of workshops scheduled approximately 4 times a semester (schedule varies to accommodate conferences, SAGA meetings, and other key events).
 Some sessions are designed for graduate students at any level.
 Others are specifically addressed to students at different stages in their programs.
-Sessions are lead by a variety of different faculty members.
+Sessions are led by a variety of different faculty members.
 They are interactive and discussion-oriented.

 Session topics include: